Lenovo ThinkBook 13s

 Audio is provided through dual 2-watt Harman speakers, and they get plenty loud.
 The only problem is, they’re also a little thin at full volume, maybe even a little distorted.
 It’s worst at the high end, while mids are acceptable.
 Bass is non-existent.
 You’ll want headphones or a good Bluetooth speaker to enjoy your Netflix binging or tunes.

-A speedy performer for getting your work done
+A speedy performer

 Lenovo sent us the entry-level ThinkBook 13s, which equips a quad-core Whiskey Lake Intel Core i5-8265U CPU.
 That’s a 15-watt processor that promises both good productivity performance and decent efficiency.
 A Core i7-8565U is an option.